rex-foldum/rex-foldum.github.io/README.md

 ### What are you doing with your GitHub Page?

-Currently, I am only using it for a project that anyone &mdash; anyone who is comfortable with HTML and understands the basics of CSS and JS &mdash; can try out at:
+Currently, I am only using it for a project featured at Udacity that anyone &mdash; anyone who is comfortable with HTML and understands the basics of CSS and JS &mdash; can try out:
 https://www.udacity.com/course/ud884

 In a nutshell, you learn some important page speed optimizations Google recommends for developers at...